Frankie & The Heartstrings: History

 The band's sound has drawn comparisons to Orange Juice and Dexy's Midnight Runners.

 Hunger, Frankie and the Heartstrings' debut album, was released in the UK on 21 February 2011; it charted at No. 32 on the UK albums chart.
 Single "The Postcard" followed on 9 May 2011.
 The band then went on to support Kaiser Chiefs and The Vaccines on their UK tours later in the year.
 A non-Hunger-related single, "Everybody Looks Better (In the Right Light)", produced by Suede guitarist Bernard Butler, was released on 28 November 2011.
 Its b-side, "The Way That You Kiss", was produced by Ryan Jarman of The Cribs.

 The band released their second album, The Days Run Away, on 3 June 2013.
-At the same time they opened their own record store in Sunderland, Pop Recs Ltd. The store was initially only to be open for two weeks as a pop up store to promote The Days Run Away, but community response provoked the band to continue operating it permanently.
+At the same time, they opened their own record store in Sunderland, Pop Recs Ltd. The store was initially only to be open for two weeks as a pop up store to promote The Days Run Away, but community response provoked the band to continue operating it permanently.

 In 2014 guitarist Mick Ross was replaced by Ross Millard of The Futureheads.
 In 2015, after bassist Steven Dennis left the band, they were joined by Michael Matthews of This Ain't Vegas and Sky Larkin.

 In July 2015 the band released their third album Decency.
 Recorded in late summer 2014 at Leeds' Suburban Homes studio with MJ of Hookworms at the controls, it was also the first release to feature Ross Millard.
-The band launched the album with shows in London and Newcastle as well as at Pop Recs Ltd. The band later toured both on their own and as support for The Charlatans, with James Leonard Hewitson joining them on brass for a number of their dates.
+The band launched the album with shows in London and Newcastle as well as at Pop Recs Ltd. The band later toured both on their own and as support for The Charlatans, with Simon Hubbard on guitar and James Leonard Hewitson joining them on brass for a number of their dates.

 Drummer Dave Harper died on 25 August 2021.
+His legacy and drive lives on in Pop Recs Ltd.